Addalin/pyALiDAn/README.md

 ### Generation

-- Generates ALiDAn data. `generation/generation_main.py` is a wrappper for the different parts of the process and and can be used to to run everything at once for a given period.
+- Generates ALiDAn data. `generation/generation_main.py` is a wrapper for the different parts of the process and and can be used to to run everything at once for a given period.
 It includes:
   - Background Signal (`genage_bg_signals`)
   - Angstrom Exponent and optical depth (`read_AERONET_data`)